dine-dev/quran-image/README.md

 # quran-image
-process images of tajweed quran rewayat hafs and warsh to:
-1/ crop page and remove background for mobile display 2/ detect coordinate of each word in page
+process images of tajweed quran rewayat hafs and warsh to crop page and remove background for mobile display and detect coordinates of each word in quran page